diegomrno/diegomrno/README.md

   </h1>
 </a>

 Hello!
 I'm **Diego**, a passionate advocate for useful, relevant, and healthy technology.
 My mission is to make tech better, healthier, more secure, and more sustainable.
-I'm also the founder of Infinite.
+I'm also the founder of [**Infinite**](https://github.com/infiniteHQ).

 Most of my work focuses on finding solutions to make technology healthier and more beneficial, while actively combating harmful practices and negative aspects.
 You can check out the [manifesto](https://infinite.si/manifesto) I follow for more details.